Vedmachalk/New-York-City-Taxi-Trip-Duration/New York City Taxi Trip Duration/README.markdown

 You can also download the dataset from here: https://www.kaggle.com/c/nyc-taxi-trip-duration/data

-To make our prediction I will use Ridge and Lasso regressions,cross-validation, OneHotEncorder, GridSearchCV.
+To make our prediction I will use Ridge and Lasso regressions,cross-validation, OneHotEncorder, GridSearchCV and other.

 If you want to view my work, click on the .ipynb file.